scvalex/ltc/docs/final.md

-As mentioned in Section \ref{sec:motivation}, our main reason for writing LTc is because other data stores make certain strong assumptions about the communications medium which make synchronization over high-latency lossy channels hard.
+As mentioned in Section \ref{sec:motivation}, our main reason for writing LTc is because other data stores make certain strong assumptions about the communications medium, which makes synchronization over high-latency lossy channels hard.
 We will now look at how several data stores synchronize and see why exactly their approach is problematic.